• Design of a new multipurpose church in the centre of historic church grounds

 Starting point

 The former church had only a 450 people church hall with a foyer and a sacristy.
 In the new plan, the church hall has 120 seats, while all the other spaces are multifunctional.
 By a “under the same roof” principle, all parish functions from worshipping to society activities and cooking take place within the same building.
-The parish’s goal is a church with open doors and a high occupancy rate.
+The parish’s goal was a church with open doors and a high occupancy rate.

 Location